Conifold transitions via affine geometry and mirror symmetry: A review of conifold transitions

 \subsection{Complex smoothings.}

 A complex small resolution of a set of nodes in a complex conifold always exists, in the sense that a small resolution always has a natural complex structure such that the exceptional $\PP^1$'s are complex submanifolds.
-Notice also that there are $2^k$-choices of resolutions, where $k$ is the number of nodes, in fact in (\ref{eq:std_res}) one could write $X$ exchanging $z_3$ and $z_4$.
-Although locally this is just a change of variables, globally the two choices may even give topologically distinct resolutions (they are related by a flop).
-On the other hand finding a complex analytic smoothing of $\bar X$ is obstructed and the obstructions were studied by Friedman \cite{Friedman} and Tian \cite{Tian}.
-Assuming that the resolution $X$ satisfies the $\partial \bar \partial$-lemma, Friedmann and Tian proved the following.
-Denote by $C_j \subset X$, $j=1, \ldots, k$ the exceptional $\PP^1$'s of a resolution, then a complex smoothing of $\bar X$ exists if and only if for some resolution the classes $[C_j] \in H_2(X; \Z)$ satisfy
+Notice also that there are $2^k$-choices of resolutions, where $k$ is the number of nodes, since for each node we have to choices of resolutions.
+Although locally the two resolutions differ just by a change of variables, globally we may have topologically distinct resolutions (they are related by a flop).
+On the other hand finding a complex analytic smoothing of $\bar X$ is obstructed and the obstructions were studied by Friedman \cite{friedman-trivial} and Tian \cite{Tian}.